pvrana/img/input/pagecontent/use-cases.md

 An EHR (Electronic Health Record) system refers to systems for the collection and sharing of electronic health records of patients within an affinity domain, for example, based on infrastructural IHE profiles.

 #### eHealth Services
-eHealth services refer to electronic healthcare services, such as IDRR, eREG, NCP, eMeDocS, etc. as well as intermediary services, such as the state's basic registry services.
+eHealth services refer to electronic healthcare services, such as IDRR, eREG, NCP, etc. as well as intermediary services, such as the state's basic registry services.

 ### Creation of Report